 Models have to learn how to change into new ensembles multiple times during a single runway show, but one famous eco-model has signed up to wear a single dress for a month.
-Summer Rayne Oakes will be donning the same LBD for 31 days as part of a bid to raise $10,000 for charity:water
+Summer Rayne Oakes will be donning the same LBD for 31 days as part of a bid to raise $10,000 for charity:water.

 Her eco-fashion challenge is part of The Uniform Project, a minimalist style initiative started in 2009 by Sheena Matheiken, who wore a single dress for a entire year.
 Now for 2011, The Uniform Project is bringing on one eco-fashionista a month to show just how multifunctional and reusable a single piece of clothing can be by rearranging and reaccessorizing one basic dress — while raising money for a good cause.

 This month, that fashionista is Oakes — and she’s already created some remarkably different looks from a single '50s-inspired dress she designed with Terri and Sandy of Carasan Designs.
 Made with silk, hemp, and organic cotton, the eco-friendly dress will soon be available for sale on The Uniform Project’s website.